Olivia Moultrie broke headlines recently when she became the youngest soccer player to earn a contract in the NWSL at age 15.

 The top women’s league in the U.S., the NWSL has a minimum player salary of $22,000 and a maximum player salary of $52,500.

-While the salaries are clearly far below those in the MLS, they have risen for the 8th straight year in a row.
+While the salaries are far below those in the MLS, they have risen for the 8th straight year.

 What level of soccer do you get paid?